chris-whyte-gh/NPS_React_App/README.md

 ### `npm run build`
 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+# How this project started
+- Create a `.env` file in the project directory
+- Add REACT_APP_NPS_API_KEY= add the key here, but add it to the `.gitignore` file so it is not pushed to github
+- Important: Restart the server if changes are made to the .env file to make sure changes are picked up